AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 \subsection{AudioRole Construction}

 We aim to ensure vocal consistency for each specific character; therefore, we focus on long-running TV series where main characters maintain stable vocal characteristics across seasons.
 We avoid series with potential actor changes, age-related voice variations, or insufficient dialogue.
-Consequently, we have selected TV series featured in a recent dataset called Bazinga \cite{lerner-etal-2022-bazinga}.
+Consequently, we have selected TV series featured in a recent dataset called ``Bazinga'' \cite{lerner-etal-2022-bazinga}\footnote{ We used \href{https://huggingface.co/datasets/bazinga/bazinga}{``Bazinga!''} exclusively for the purposes of this research.
+If you wish to use our dataset, please ensure to follow the copyright guidelines associated with ``Bazinga!''.} which contains 16 TV series in the language of English.
 Our dataset construction pipeline consists of three core phases: speaker diarization, context-aware dialogue extraction, and postprocessing.
 These phases are illustrated in Figure \ref{fig:pipeline}.